GBuenaflor/01azure-aks-apimanagement-03/README.md

 [Episode2](https://github.com/GBuenaflor/01azure-aks-apimanagement-02/) - Create and contenerize ASP.Net Core Web API and WCF app then deploy to AKS ( Windows and Linux Node Pool)

-> Episode3 - Configure API Management External / Internal Endpoints and publish API's that runs in AKS
+> Episode3 - Configure API Management External / Internal Endpoints and publish API's that runs from AKS

 ----------------------------------------------------------
 ### High Level Architecture Diagram for the 3 Episodes: